-Black Currant has rich green deciduous foliage on a plant with a round habit of growth.
+Ben Nevis Black Currant has rich green deciduous foliage on a plant with a round habit of growth.
 The lobed leaves turn yellow in fall.
-It features an abundance of magnificent black berries in mid summer.
+It features an abundance of magnificent black berries from mid to late summer.

-Black Currant fruit Photo courtesy of NetPS Plant Finder
+Ben Nevis Black Currant fruit Photo courtesy of NetPS Plant Finder

-Black Currant Photo courtesy of NetPS Plant Finder
+Ben Nevis Black Currant Photo courtesy of NetPS Plant Finder

 This is a dense multi-stemmed deciduous shrub with a more or less rounded form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.
 This plant will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
-It is a good choice for attracting birds and bees to your yard.
+It is a good choice for attracting birds to your yard.
 It has no significant negative characteristics.

-Aside from its primary use as an edible, Black Currant is sutiable for the following landscape applications;
+Aside from its primary use as an edible, Ben Nevis Black Currant is sutiable for the following landscape applications;